 The proposed rule would expand and join two existing atrazine Prohibition Areas (PAs) in Columbia County where the Enforcement Standard (ES) for atrazine has been attained or exceeded.
-The expanded PA area would be approximately 1,830 acres.
+The proposed PA area would be expanded by approximately 1,830 acres.
 This action is based on groundwater samples for atrazine that the department has received in the last year.